andregossip/D7048E/README.md

 ###  Set up environment
 Use for example Anaconda or similar to create a new environment.

-To create the environment, right this in a command prompt:
+To create the environment, write this in a command prompt:

 ```bash
 python3 -m venv /path/to/new/virtual/environment
 ```

-Then activate the environment to be able to install the dependencies after:
+Then activate the environment to be able to install the dependencies after.

 On Windows:
 ```bash